System Requirements

 REST API Requirements

-The IQ Server REST APIs are versioned.
-As a best practice, we recommend using the latest version of the IQ Server in addition to the latest version of the REST APIs.
+The REST APIs are versioned.
+We recommend using the latest version of Lifecycle in addition to the latest version of the REST APIs.
 This ensures your system will take advantage of the latest features and improvements.